caoqi95/Digit_Recognition/README.md

 ## Dataset

-Given file is the handwritten digit data set (from 0 to 9) which has 10 classes.Each digit is binary image which is marked by 0 or 1 (1 is black, 0 is white).
+Given file is the handwritten digit data set (from 0 to 9) which has 10 classes.
+Each digit is binary image which is marked by 0 or 1 (1 is black, 0 is white).
 It is 2-dimensional image (24X18).
-You can make it in 1-dimensional image by consecutively attaching the rows or columns (432 dimensions; 432 features).
+We can make it in 1-dimensional image by consecutively attaching the rows or columns (432 dimensions; 432 features).

 ## Project requirement

 Seperate the data set into 70% for training and 30% for testing randomly from each class.

-1) Use MLP for classification using 423-dimension data set.
+1).
+Use MLP for classification using 432-dimension data set.

-2)
+2).

-    2-1) Apply the decision tree for classification using 423-dimension data set.
+    2-1) Apply the decision tree for classification using 432-dimension data set.

     2-2) Select the features which appears in the decision tree nodes.